-Expense Rules Configuration Options
+Spending Policy Configuration Options

-In order to bring clarity and optimal control over expenditure policies, it is important to understand and configure the rules governing them judiciously.
+In order to bring clarity and optimal control over spending policies, it is important to understand and configure the rules governing them judiciously.
 Our article aims to demystify these crucial parameters, thus providing a detailed perspective on how to customize financial guidelines within your organization.

-Expense Policy Rules:
+Spending Policy Rules:

-Allowance rules allow for setting a fixed amount or a range of authorized expenses for certain categories.
+Flat fee notice rules allow for setting a fixed amount or a range of authorized expenses for certain categories.
 This ensures that expenses remain within predefined limits.

-Ceiling rules set maximum spending limits for specific categories.
+These rules set maximum spending limits for specific categories.
 This helps control costs and prevent excessive spending.

 For example, you could impose a monthly ceiling for business trips.